The best flea markets, antiques & vintage shops in Bologna

 There's a magic combo just next door.
 Pizza&Gelato.
 Not one of our Bologna food tour, but another great one.

-Forno Brisa and Galliera 49 are in front of the other.
+Forno Brisa and Galliera 49 are in front of each other.
 The first is a cool bakery to get squares of gourmet pizza.

-The second serves one the best gelato of Bologna and a superior granita.
+The second serves one of the best gelato of Bologna and a superior granita.

-A good excuse to visit Savigno, the village of truffle, is its Sunday flea market.
+A good excuse to visit Savigno, the village of truffles, is its Sunday flea market.

 Info